 10. Excursion to the Ourika Valley

-During the visit to the Ourika Valley you will take a group walk through the areas with the best views of the region and then you can explore the village at your own pace.
-Lunch is not included and neither is the local guide (although you can count on his services for an additional supplement of $ 4); the excursion consists of the transfer from the hotel in Marrakech in a vehicle with a capacity for about 15 people equipped with air conditioning.
+During the visit to the Ourika Valley you will take a group hike through the areas with the best views of the region and then you can walk around the village at your leisure.
+Lunch is not included and neither is the local guide (although you can count on his services for an additional supplement of three euros); the excursion consists of the transfer from the hotel in Marrakech in a vehicle with capacity for about 15 people equipped with air conditioning.

 11. Excursion to the Ouzoud waterfalls

-The the Ouzoud waterfalls is one of the longest day trips (a total of about 10 hours).
-This landscape is about three hours drive from Marrakech, but the spectacle that you will enjoy on arrival is worth it.
+The Ouzoud waterfalls is one of the longest day trips (a total of about 10 hours).
+This landscape is about a three-hour drive from Marrakech, but the spectacle you will enjoy upon arrival is worth it.
 Located in a landscape of arid hills, these are the highest waterfalls in North Africa and this excursion will allow you to walk around them, relax on their banks or see the monkeys that inhabit the area.

 12. Excursion to Essaouira

-Essaouira is a fishing village away from the mountain scenery and deserts, but it is still one of the most popular excursions from Marrakech.
-This city known as "The pearl of the Atlantic" is ideal for a day break from the bustle of Marrakech, taste its excellent fish and, if you go more than a day, do some of the hiking trails that start from there.
+Essaouira is a fishing village far from the mountain scenery and deserts, but it is still one of the most popular excursions from Marrakech.
+This city known as "The Pearl of the Atlantic" is ideal for a day break from the bustle of Marrakech, taste its excellent fish and, if you go more than a day, do some of the hiking trails that start from there.

-If you want to know more about this excursion, you can consult this other article on Essaouira Day Trips from Marrakech.
+If you want to know more about this excursion, you can check this other article about Essaouira Day Trips from Marrakech.

 How to book

-Once you make the reservation you will be sent an email asking for your contact information and the address of the hotel where you are staying if the tour has a hotel pick-up option.
-Once you have provided this information you will be sent the pick-up time or meeting point information.
+Once you make the reservation you will be sent an email asking for your contact information and the address of the hotel where you are staying if the excursion has a hotel pick up option.
+Once you have provided this information you will be sent the pick up time or meeting point information.
 Please note that many of these tours include a free cancellation, but it must always be at least 24 hours in advance.

 The best dates

-The excursions usually have departures every day of the week, although it will depend on the capacity and the available drivers.
-The weather in Morocco is always the same (hot and dry); this means that, regardless of the dates of your trip, most excursions will be available.
+Excursions usually depart every day of the week, although it will depend on the capacity and available drivers.
+The weather in Morocco is always the same (hot and without rain); this means that, regardless of the dates of your trip, most tours will be available.

-Since the capacity of this type of excursion is always limited to the capacity of the transport vehicle, you will not have to worry about whether it is better to do it on a weekend or a weekday.
+Since the capacity of this type of excursions is always limited to the capacity of the transport vehicle, you will not have to worry about whether it is better to do it on a weekend or on a weekday.

 Excursions from Marrakech with children

 Most of the places to visit are quite far from Marrakech and for small children the trip can be heavy and also the walks that take place at the destination.
-Anyway, at the time of booking, you can ask if the tour is adapted or not for the little ones, as some of them, such as Essaouira, may be an exception.
+In any case, when making the reservation, you can ask if the excursion is adapted or not for the little ones, as some of them, such as Essaouira, may be an exception.

 Physical fitness required

-You don't need athletic endurance to do this type of excursions, but most of them include walks or climbs (in areas such as the Ouzoud waterfalls you will miss important views if you do without them) either in groups or individually.
-If you have health problems, back problems, or reduced mobility it is better to opt for other more accessible excursions.
+You do not need an athletic endurance to do this type of excursions, but most of them include hiking or climbing (in areas such as the Ouzoud waterfalls you will miss important views if you do without them) whether they are group or individual.
+If you have health problems, back problems or reduced mobility it is better to opt for other more accessible excursions.

 What to bring

-In addition to water and food if necessary, it won't hurt to carry in your backpack your camera (you will see breathtaking landscapes) with enough battery (the excursion lasts a whole day) and some entertainment if the way to the destination is very long.
+In addition to water and food if necessary, it will not hurt to backpack your camera (you will see breathtaking scenery) with enough battery (the tour lasts a whole day) and some entertainment if the road to the destination is very long.

-Wear your most comfortable clothes, including sports shoes and summer clothes (temperatures are high in Morocco, but you will need a cardigan or jacket during the trip as most vehicles are air-conditioned).
+As for clothes, especially comfortable, including sport shoes and summer clothes (temperatures are high in Morocco, but you will need a cardigan or jacket to cover you during the trip since most vehicles have air conditioning).

-Some of these excursions include camel riding; this can be a very pleasant experience, but some people are afraid to ride or just don't like the idea.
-Don't give up on a tour just because of this.
+Some of these excursions include a camel ride; this can be a very pleasant experience, but some people are afraid to ride or just don't like the idea.
+Don't miss out on a tour because of this.

 The camels travel in a caravan driven in most cases by a Berber guide who makes the journey on foot; you can walk alongside him if you wish.
 If, on the other hand, what attracts you most about these excursions is precisely the camel ride, you can read more about the options available in this article.

-Although not always advertised, many of these routes have several stops along the way; some are to take in the scenery, but others are intended for you to visit local stores and, of course, shop.
+Although not always advertised, many of these routes have several stops along the way; some are to contemplate the scenery, but others are intended for you to visit local stores and, of course, to store.

 Ana's Traveller Tip

-These excursions may include hiking and climbing; it is not necessary to be in good physical shape, but they are not suitable for people with back or health problems.
+These excursions may include hiking and climbing; you don't need to be in good physical shape, but they are not suitable for people with back or health problems.

 In fact, sometimes it can even be a bit risky because the "tour" is far from the safe tourist area.
-Keep this in mind and be wary of this type of proposition (better safe than sorry) and book your tour in advance to avoid disappointment or deception.
+Keep this in mind and be wary of such propositions (better safe than sorry) and book your tour in advance to avoid disappointment or deception.

 Make sure that what you are offered is included in the tour

-To avoid confusion and not to be rude when dealing with the locals, but also to avoid surprises, it is best to make sure you know what is included in the tour and if in doubt, ask your guide slyly.
-In any case, after any guided tour of the city, you will know how to handle yourself much better in these situations.
+To avoid confusion and not to be rude in dealing with the locals, but also not to get surprises, it is best to make sure what is included in the tour and if in doubt ask your guide slyly.
+In any case, after any guided tour of the city you will know how to handle yourself much better in these situations.

 Get the most out of your guided tour

-Take the opportunity offered by the guided tour to ask your guide all your doubts; whether or not to accept mint tea if offered, the most appropriate way to dress, how to greet the locals, how to behave in sacred places, etc.
+Take advantage of the opportunity offered by the guided tour to ask your guide all your doubts; whether or not to accept mint tea if offered, the best way to dress, how to greet the locals, how to behave in sacred places, etc.

-In Morocco you may find everything so exotic that it is common to want to shoot a thousand and one photographs; in the monuments, there will be no problem, but if you are going to take pictures of people or artisan products ask for permission beforehand.
+In Morocco you may find everything so exotic that it is common to want to take a thousand and one photographs; in monuments there will be no problems, but if you are going to take pictures of people or artisan products , ask for permission beforehand.